-Investigations into such disappearances can often be inconclusive, as missing passengers are frequently never found, dead or alive.
+Investigations into such disappearances can often be inconclusive, as missing passengers are frequently never found.
 And while security footage can sometimes provide clues, some videos have produced more questions than they have answered.
 For that reason, the families of many cruise ship victims have written about their tragic experiences in an attempt to increase awareness about cruise ship safety.

 In 1999, a Navy man claimed to have encountered her in a brothel.
 He said she told him her name and asked for help, saying she was being held captive there.
 In 2005, someone said they saw Bradley in Barbados.
 On an episode of Dr. Phil, Bradley's parents said they had been sent a photo of a woman that could have been Bradley via an anonymous sender.
 In the photo, the woman is scantily dressed, which adds fuel to the theory that Bradley was kidnapped and sold into sexual slavery.

-The most common theories are that she was swept overboard while at the crew pool, or that she jumped or fell from Deck 5.
+The most common theories are that she was swept overboard while at the crew pool or that she jumped or fell from Deck 5.
 Yet no theory is particularly compelling, and what truly happened remains a mystery.
-Some say one of her sandals was found near the crew pool, and a rough-enough sea could have swept her overboard despite its high walls.
 Others say she was in a turbulent relationship and could have been upset, yet her family states that she would have never willingly gone overboard.
 Even authorities clash over what really happened to Rebecca Coriam, with some stating it was a simple, yet tragic case of someone slipping overboard and others alleging foul play.

 Amani’s sister said that her sister's relationship was troubled and that Amani even once considered hiring a private investigator to see if Golshani was cheating on her.
 However, there is no concrete evidence to suggest foul play was involved in Golshani's disappearance, and what truly happened to her remains a mystery.